Rotten wood at home or in the yard is not an appealing sight for anyone.

 Once it starts rotting and crumbling, you need to remove the deadwood and replace it with filler.

-Why You Need to Seal the Rotting Wood?
+Why do You need to Seal the Rotting Wood?

 You need to remember that the early stages of rot can be sealed.